adlani-m/programming_exercises/README.md

 # programming_exercises
-Exercices in C, C++, shell, assembly... with corrections
+Exercices in C, C++, shell,assembly... with corrections